 (v) If none of the above two methodologies reflects the taxpayer’s business model, the taxpayer may propose an alternative method to the SII.
 This method may take into account other proportionality factors based on the present value of future flows of property or functions.

-Property given either for no consideration or for a value below its acquisition cost by a legal entity to: (i) individuals who, due to special circumstances or by reason of their position in the company, are able to influence the determination of their remuneration; (ii) shareholders in a closed SA; (iii) shareholders in an open SA owning 10% or more of the shares in the SA; (iv) individual entrepreneurs; or (v) shareholders or partners in other legal entities, is not deductible by the legal entity if the transfer of the property is not necessary to derive income.
+Property transferred by a legal entity either for no consideration or for consideration less than its acquisition cost by a legal entity to:

+Individuals who, due to special circumstances or by reason of their position in the company, are able to influence the determination of their remuneration;

+Shareholders in a closed SA;

+Shareholders in an open SA owning 10% or more of the shares in the SA;

+Individual entrepreneurs; or

+Shareholders or partners in other legal entities

+is not deductible for the legal entity if the transfer of the property is not necessary for deriving income.
 This rule also applies if the company, with respect to those individuals and shareholders, fully or partially forgives debt, pays interest in excess of an arms’ length rate, pays excess rent or makes share offerings at prices below market value.

 Also, costs incurred by a company in purchasing and maintaining an asset that is used or enjoyed by a shareholder and which gives rise to the 10% surcharge for that shareholder are not deductible by the company.